creativewave/use-definition/src/definition/README.md

 ```
 Render Element 1 ------------------> Render Element 2 --------->
   > render 1                             > unmount 1  > render 2
 > useLayoutEffect                    > useLayoutEffect
-  > cancelAnimationFrame               > cancelAnimationFrame
+                                       > cancelAnimationFrame
     > requestAnimationFrame(update)        > (failed) update
 ```

-The `update` fails without throwing an error, as it has been cancelled by React with all `update`s that were scheduled but couldn't have been run before the component unmounts.
+The `update` fails without throwing an error: React cancels all `update`s that were scheduled but couldn't have been run before the component unmounts.

 **Note (not well documented):** before being unmounted, a parent component triggers the cleanup then the effect function of its child components from bottom to top then its own cleanup and effect functions, while `useLayoutEffect` triggers the cleanup functions from all child components then its own, and finally all effects and then its own.